Matalus/steamdeck-tips/scripts.md

 ## Install Steam Games from Windows Desktop to SteamDeck (CopyToDeck)

 > This Script will automatically scan your Desktop PC for Steam LIbraries and Detect all Installed Games
-> Then show you which games are not installed on your Steam Deck and allow you to install them via your Home Network or Removeable Media (MicroSDXC Card)
+> Then show you which games are not installed on your Steam Deck and allow you to install them via your Home Network or Removable Media (MicroSDXC Card)

 ### Prerequisites
 > There are 2 known methods for directly transferring games to your SteamDeck